$(g-2)_\mu$ in the 2HDM and slightly beyond -- an updated view: Type-II, type-X and 2HDMs

 In the early post-Higgs discovery study of the $(g-2)_\mu$ anomaly of Ref.~\cite{Broggio:2014mna}, the type-II and type-X models were studied in the alignment limit.
 The relevant free parameters in the model are $\tan\beta$, the pseudoscalar mass $m_A$, the charged Higgs mass $m_{H^+}$, the heavy scalar mass, $m_H$, and the $Z_2$ soft-breaking parameter $m^2_{12}$.
 Broggio at al. considered constraints on these parameters due to electroweak precision tests, vacuum stability and perturbativity.
 These imposed bounds on the heavy Higgs masses, and they showed that for a pseudoscalar mass of less than $100$ GeV, the charged Higgs mass could not exceed $200$ GeV.
 This was not substantially affected by the value of $\tan\beta$ or by deviations from the $\cos(\beta-\alpha)=0$ assumption.
 They then calculated the constraints from the $(g-2)_\mu$ results (they also included constraints from the $g-2$ of the electron, but these are very weak).

-We now revisit these findings in light of the new Muon g-2 Collaboration result considering all one-loop and two-loop Barr-Zee (BZ) contributions to $\Delta a_\mu$ as given in Ref.~\cite{Ilisie:2015tra}.~\footnote{Keeping the fermion BZ diagrams only, as done by Broggio et. al., we were able to reproduce their results for the type-II and type-X 2HDM in the alignment limit.} In Fig.~\ref{fig1} we show the allowed regions in the $m_A$ and $\tan\beta$ plane corresponding to the $\Delta a_\mu$ intervals in Eq.~\eqref{eq:new} at the $1\sigma$, $2\sigma$ and $3\sigma$ levels (green, yellow and grey shaded regions) for the type-X (top panel) and type-II (bottom panel) cases.
+We now revisit these findings in light of the new Muon g-2 Collaboration result considering all one-loop and two-loop Barr-Zee (BZ) contributions to $\Delta a_\mu$ as given in Ref.~\cite{Ilisie:2015tra}.
+In Fig.~\ref{fig1} we show the allowed regions in the $m_A$ and $\tan\beta$ plane corresponding to the $\Delta a_\mu$ intervals in Eq.~\eqref{eq:new} at the $1\sigma$, $2\sigma$ and $3\sigma$ levels (green, yellow and grey shaded regions) for the type-X (top panel) and type-II (bottom panel) cases.
 The solid, dashed and dash-dotted contours delimit the analogue regions when the old result in Eq.~\eqref{eq:new} is considered.
 As noted earlier, radiative $B$-decays favor $m_{H^+}>600$~GeV in the type-II model \cite{Arbey:2017gmh}.
 Thus, we take $m_{H^+}=600$~GeV as reference value in the bottom panel of Fig.~\ref{fig1}, while for type X a lighter $H^+$ is considered (changing $m_{H^+}$ does not have a significant impact on $\Delta a_\mu$).
 As pointed out in the Introduction, such small values of $m_A$ in the type-II model are in conflict with unitarity and electroweak precision constraints.
 On the other hand, type X is still allowed.
 The results show that, as expected, the impact of the new $(g-2)_\mu$ result is marginal.
 The $\mu$Spec 2HDM requires extreme fine-tuning and values of $\tan\beta$ of $O(1000)$ in order to accommodate the $(g-2)_\mu$ discrepancy, and we do not show a plot in this case.
 It is worth mentioning that for $\mu$Spec the BZ contributions to $\Delta a_\mu$ are not significant as they are for type II and type X since both the $b$-quark and $\tau$-lepton couplings are not $\tan\beta$ enhanced.